Guadalmedina (Málaga Metro)

-Guadalmedina is an underground station serving Lines 1 and 2 of the Málaga Metro.
+Guadalmedina is an underground station serving Lines 1 and 2 of the Málaga Metro in Andalusia, Spain.
 It opened on 27 March 2023, serving Málaga city centre, and is the largest metro station in Andalusia, at 2,800 square metres in size.

 Services

 Guadalmedina station is served by Line 1 of the metro, from Andalucia Tech to Atarazanas; and Line 2 as the terminus of the line from Palacio de los Deportes.
 In the future, Guadalmedina will be linked to Hospital Civil.